Arkansas Legal Services Partnership

 The Arkansas Legal Services Partnership was a consortium of two nonprofit legal services programs, the Center for Arkansas Legal Services and Legal Aid of Arkansas, that worked together to provide free civil legal assistance to low-income residents throughout Arkansas.
 While the two nonprofits still collaborate, the Arkansas Legal Services Partnership no longer exists.

 According to its website at one time, its vision was to "improve the lives of low-income Arkansas by championing equal access to justice for all regardless of economic or social circumstances."

 Background

-The Center for Arkansas Legal Services (CALS) and Legal Aid of Arkansas (LAA) are 501(c)(3) nonprofit organizations that provide free legal services to low-income individuals residing in the state of Arkansas in civil (non-criminal) cases, ranging from family to consumer and housing to individual rights cases.
+The Center for Arkansas Legal Services (CALS) and Legal Aid of Arkansas (Legal Aid) are 501(c)(3) nonprofit organizations that provide free legal services to low-income individuals residing in the state of Arkansas in civil (non-criminal) cases, ranging from family to consumer and housing to individual rights cases.
 Together the two programs serve clients in all seventy-five counties in Arkansas.
-CALS, headquartered in Little Rock, serves 44 counties while LAA, based in Jonesboro, serves 31 counties.
+CALS, headquartered in Little Rock, serves 44 counties while Legal Aid, based in Jonesboro, serves 31 counties.